 Once you have created your result groups you will then want to Configure your results set.

-On this page you will be able to configure all the settings for a result set.
+In this window you will be able to configure all the settings for a result set.

 Editing Result Groups

 Result groups are automatically named and ordered based on the fields used to create them.
-You can rename, merging them, remove and re-ordering them as necessary.
+You can rename, merge, remove and re-order them as necessary.

 Removing Result Groups

 When defining your result groups you may have created groups that are unwanted for your results set.
-You can delete these groups by clicking the Edit this Group button beside a racer group, and then selecting the Remove this group option in the More Options menu.
+You have 2 options to remove these groups:

 Once groups have been created you may want to re-name them.
 The fields you have used to define groups will be added to their name by default, so depending on how result groups were set up you may end up with very long result group names.
 To rename a group, simply type in a new name in the list.